 Handground Precision Coffee Grinder

 The Handground Precision Coffee Grinder is a handy little manual coffee grinder, with consistent grind its key feature.
 This manual grinder can be used in the kitchen early on a Monday morning or at your campsite on a bright, brisk fall morning.

 The Handground Precision Coffee Grinder is designed to be lightweight, tough, and effective, you just put beans into the grinding cup, attach the handle, and grind away.

-One aspect of The Handground Precision Coffee Grinder we absolutely love is the consistency of grinds.
+One aspect of The Handground Precision Coffee Grinder I absolutely love is the consistency of grinds.
 And with 15 grind settings, you can set the ground level anywhere from coarse to fine, depending on the type of coffee you intend to brew.

 This grinder is the first portable manual coffee grinder with a side mounted handle.
 With the position of the handle, it feels more ergonomic.

 Coffee grinders need not be boring.
 If you are ready for a different approach, the Handground Precision Coffee Grinder should be high on your list of grinders to review.

 Key facts about the Handground Precision Coffee Grinder with Ceramic Burr:

 - Manually operated